cloud-bulldozer/benchmark-operator/docs/installation.md

 Note: The benchmark-operator's code-name is ripsaw, so the names have been used interchangeably.

+Note: If you're on a vanilla k8s distribution, then you can also deploy Ripsaw through
+      operatorhub.io, please check [ripsaw in operatorhub](https://operatorhub.io/operator/ripsaw) for more details.

 First we'll need to clone the operator:

 ```bash